 Bio-oil is a liquid product of fast pyrolysis of biomass.
 It is used for chemical production.
-It is a high quality hydrocarbon fuel that is tested for use in engines, turbines and boilers.
-If you want to know more about waste from food stuff check our blog Bio fuels from food wastes.
+It is a high-quality hydrocarbon fuel that is tested for use in engines, turbines, and boilers.
+If you want to know more about waste from foodstuff, check out our blog, Biofuels from Food Waste.

 It is a conventional type of pyrolysis.
-It involves long residing time and slow heating rate.
-In slow pyrolysis biomass is pyrolyzed for about 400–500 °C temperature, with a heating rate of 0.1–1 °C/s.
-Approximate time for slow pyrolysis ranges between 5-30 mins.
+It involves a long residing time and a slow heating rate.
+In slow pyrolysis, biomass is pyrolyzed for about 400–500 °C temperature, with a heating rate of 0.1–1 °C/s.
+The approximate time for slow pyrolysis ranges between 5-30 mins.

 2.(b)Reactors For Slow Pyrolysis

 Terms and conditions are applied depending on the various factors in order to use suitable reactors.
 Some widely known reactors for slow pyrolysis are:

 Auger-type reactors are used for both fast and slow pyrolysis.